ChrisKeyber/Collections/README.md

 Reminders:
 -------------------

-When you see any error except not valid options,(e.g. index fail, missing, file missing etc), Your collection record is not in the same format

-You have to delete both file manually.
+Handling of missing files:
+1. missing txt files, you can remake a collection in the exe
+2. missing index files, you need to make a new inx file but input the last index number of your collection

 -------------------------------------------------------------------------------------------------
 bugs